DirtBagXon/hypseus-singe/README.md

 Configure **joystick controls** in [hypinput.ini](doc/hypinput.ini) or via [GameController](doc/hypinput_gamepad.ini)

-## Game Configuration arguments

-Refer to [CmdLine.md](doc/CmdLine.md) for the full argument list.

 ## Support

 This software intended for educational purposes only.
 Please submit [issues] or [pull requests] directly to the [project].

 **DO NOT submit issues or request support from the official Daphne forums!**